 - THERMAL RETENTION - No more frozen feet and toes!
-NO CHEAP MATERIALS! - we hate when products has cheap materials that decrease value.
-This 80% merion wool fabric will warm up your feet and toes, prevent loss of heat in the coldest conditions.
-Designed for people with extreme cooling tendencies in the feet area.
+NO CHEAP MATERIALS! - We hate when products have cheap materials that decrease value.
+This 80% merino wool fabric will warm up your feet and toes, preventing loss of heat in the coldest conditions.
+Designed for people with an extremely cooling tendency in the feet area.

 - STRONG – The socks are designed to last for a long time without falling apart or developing holes.
-Been tested on combat soldiers over 2 years, and only great feedbacks!
+Been tested on combat soldiers over two years, and only great feedbacks!

 We love these lightweight, breathable waterproof hiking socks because they are ideal for snow walking, river walking, kayaking and trail running.
 You don’t need to worry about feeling soggy, cold or itchy with these ingenious socks, because they will keep your feet dry even in very wet conditions, allowing you to enjoy your activity in comfort.

-- WASH & CARE: Machine Wash and the water temperature should be below 40°C/ 104°F; Hand wash under normal temperature.Tumble dry below 60°C/ 140°F. Do not iron or dry clean.
-No distortion or color fading after multiple washings.
+- WASH & CARE: Machine Wash and the water temperature should be below 40°C/ 104°F; Hand wash under normal temperature.Tumble dry below 60°C/ 140°F. Do not iron or dry clean

 Before you make your decision about which type of hiking socks are best for you, here are a few key things to consider.

 The height of your hiking socks will determine how much skin is left exposed either to the element, or to the inside of your boots.